akimerslys/hltv-async-api/README.md

-# Hltv-async: An unofficial asynchronous HLTV API Wrapper for Python
+# Hltv-aio An unofficial asynchronous HLTV API Wrapper for Python

 # Features